-Michael Minnis studies the role of accounting information in allocating investment efficiently by both management and capital providers, the use of financial reporting in mitigating information opacity issues of privately-held firms, and the interplay within management in the production and use of financial information.
+Michael Minnis studies the role of accounting information in allocating investment efficiently by both managers and capital providers.
+His recent research focuses on understanding the role of privately held companies in the U.S. economy and how these firms use financial reporting to access, deploy, and manage capital.
 He particularly enjoys identifying unique data and methods to empirically examine issues in a novel way.

-Prior to pursing his PhD, Minnis’ accountancy and CPA background allowed him to work in a variety of professional roles.
-He worked in corporate finance at Eli Lilly and Company, Inc. and later at Fitzgerald | Isaac, p.c. as a certified public accountant.
-Building on his knowledge and experience, Minnis went on to found Controller Associates LLC where he also served as President of the company.
-Controller Associates, LLC provided part-time controller and Chief Financial Officer services to small companies and non-profit organizations, as well as a variety of financial statement analysis and consulting services.
+Prior to pursuing his PhD, Minnis worked in a variety of professional roles.
+He first started in corporate finance at Eli Lilly and Company, Inc. and later at Fitzgerald | Isaac, p.c. as a certified public accountant.
+Building on his knowledge and experience, Minnis went on to found Controller Associates LLC.
+His firm provided part-time controller and Chief Financial Officer services to start-ups, small companies, and non-profit organizations, as well as a variety of financial statement analysis and consulting services.
 He sold the firm to Milestone Advisors in 2006.

 Minnis received his PhD from the University of Michigan and his BS from the University of Illinois, where he graduated with Highest Honors.